 In 1999 Wembley again but this time success.
 Alex Calvo-Garcia scores the only goal after seven minutes to send United into Division Two, at Leyton Orient's expense.

-2000 sees United relegated back to Division Three, defeat at Oxford on the second to last Saturday seals United's fate.
+2000 saw United relegated back to Division Three, defeat at Oxford on the second to last Saturday seals United's fate.

-2003 More Play-off heartbreak as Lincoln City beat the Iron 6-3 on aggregate in the semi-final stage.
+2003 saw more Play-off heartbreak as Lincoln City beat the Iron 6-3 on aggregate in the semi-final stage.

-2004 The Iron narrowly avoid relegation in a turbulent season that sees manager Brian Laws leave the club and then return three weeks later following Steve Wharton's return as Chairman.
+2004 saw the Iron narrowly avoid relegation in a turbulent season that sees manager Brian Laws leave the club and then return three weeks later following Steve Wharton's return as Chairman.
 The Iron finished third from bottom ahead of relegated York and Carlisle.

 2005 In an amazing turn in fortunes the Iron finish in second place behind Champions Yeovil to win promotion to League 1.

-2006 The Iron finish 12th in League 1 to end a run of 49 years without achieving consecutive seasons out of the bottom division.
+2006 saw the Iron finish 12th in League 1 to end a run of 49 years without achieving consecutive seasons out of the bottom division.

 2007 saw Brian Laws end a 10 year stay with the Iron, United enjoy a record breaking season.
 New boss Nigel Adkins leads United to new records for the number of away games unbeaten, number of games unbeaten, and number of consecutive victories as they earn win League One championship, finishing with 91 points.

 2008 was a season in which the Iron's fight to stay in the Championship ultimately fell short.
 There were numerous highs as well as a few lows.
 Relegation was confirmed three weeks before the end of the season, but a spirited end-of-campaign run brought high spirits heading into next season.